All Episodes

 Top is being sheared off of it.

-High level winds are shearing.
+High-level winds are shearing.

-If you shear the tops off hurricanes, they can't form, and this is some people are suspecting an outbreak of El Nino, which is a warming of the waters in the western Pacific Ocean, which does affect uh wind currents aloft and can uh also uh uh really damage uh the ability of hurricanes to get going.
+And this is, some people are suspecting an outbreak of El Niño, which is a warming of the waters in the western Pacific Ocean, which does affect wind currents aloft and can also really damage the ability of hurricanes to get going.

 Noted hurricane research team today reduced its forecast for the Atlantic hurricane season, said it would still be above average with 15 tropical storms, seven of which would become hurricanes.

-In May, the Colorado State University team formed by the expert William Gray had predicted the season would bring 17 storms, and that nine would become hurricanes.
+In May, the Colorado State University team, formed by the expert William Gray, had predicted the season would bring 17 storms and that nine would become hurricanes.

-The uh new forecast updated several times each year said three of the hurricanes would be intense storms.
+The new forecast updated several times each year said three of the hurricanes would be intense storms.

 The May forecast predicted five intense hurricanes.

-So it's no pretty good nine intense hurricanes.
+So it's, no, pretty good nine intense hurricanes.

-Look, looks like it.
+Looks like it.

-They always hold out hope that it could reform and and strengthen, but it doesn't look like this one's going to.
+They always hold out hope that it could reform and strengthen, but it doesn't look like this one's going to.

 I mean, they're forecasting it to be a hurricane by now.

-Uh, but the drive-by media has something else to glom on to here, ladies and gentlemen.
+But the drive-by media has something else to glom on to here, ladies and gentlemen.

-Summer nights heating up, scientists say.
+This from AP, summer nights heating up, scientists say.

-America in recent years has been sweltering through three times more than its normal share of extra hot summer nights, government weather records show, and that is a particularly dangerous trend, really.
+America in recent years has been sweltering through three times more than its normal share of extra hot summer nights, government weather records show.

-During heat waves, like the one that now has a grip on much of the east, one of the major causes of heat deaths is the lack of night cooling that would normally allow a stressed body to recover, scientists say.
+During heat waves, like the one that now has a grip on much of the East, one of the major causes of heat deaths is the lack of night cooling that would normally allow a stressed body to recover, scientists say.

-Well, how it only took two paragraphs to get to that.
+Wow, it only took two paragraphs to get to that.

-A top federal research meteorologist said that he almost fell out of my chair, quote unquote, when he looked over U.S. night minimum temperature records over the past 96 years and saw the skyrocketing trend of hot summer nights.
+A top federal research mediorologist said that he almost fell out of my chair, quote unquote, when he looked over U.S. night minimum temperature records over the past 96 years and saw the skyrocketing trend of hot summer nights.

 Now, just stick with me on this, folks, because as usual, the pretext of the story is destroyed by the facts of the past.

-This, according to the National Climatic Data in uh Asheville, North Carolina, by definition, much above normal means low temperatures that are in the highest 10% on record.
+This, according to the National Climatic Data in Asheville, North Carolina, by definition, much above normal means low temperatures that are in the highest 10% on record.

-Yet in both 2005 and 2003, 36% of the nation had much above normal summer minimums.
+Yet, in both 2005 and 2003, 36% of the nation had much above normal summer minimums.

 In 2002, 37%.